agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

 ### Part 2: Goodwill - Paying More Than Meets the Eye? 🤝 (LOS 29.b)

-**Goodwill** is a specific type of unidentifiable intangible asset created *only* during a business acquisition, 1431].
+**Goodwill** is a specific type of unidentifiable intangible asset created *only* during a business acquisition.

-**Creation:** It's the amount the acquiring company pays *in excess* of the fair value of the identifiable net assets (Assets - Liabilities) of the company it buys -1422].
+**Creation:** It's the amount the acquiring company pays *in excess* of the fair value of the identifiable net assets (Assets - Liabilities) of the company it buys.

 *Purchase Price - Fair Value of Identifiable Net Assets = Goodwill*

 **Why pay extra?**

-  * Unrecognized assets (brand reputation, customer relationships) -1424].
+  * Unrecognized assets (brand reputation, customer relationships).
-  * Synergies expected from the combination (cost savings, enhanced revenues) -1427].
+  * Synergies expected from the combination (cost savings, enhanced revenues).

 **Accounting:**

   * Goodwill is *not* amortized because it's considered to have an indefinite life.
   * It *must* be tested for **impairment** at least annually.
 If its value is deemed impaired (less than its carrying amount), the company records an impairment loss on the income statement and reduces the goodwill asset on the balance sheet.
 This loss is a non-cash charge.
-  * **Bargain Purchase:** If the purchase price is *less* than the fair value of net assets, the difference is recognized immediately as a gain on the acquirer's income statement -1430].
+  * **Bargain Purchase:** If the purchase price is *less* than the fair value of net assets, the difference is recognized immediately as a gain on the acquirer's income statement.

 **Analysis:**

-  * **Manipulation Risk:** Management might allocate more purchase price to goodwill (which isn't amortized) and less to identifiable assets (which are depreciated/amortized) to inflate future reported earnings -1436]. ⚠️
+  * **Manipulation Risk:** Management might allocate more purchase price to goodwill (which isn't amortized) and less to identifiable assets (which are depreciated/amortized) to inflate future reported earnings. ⚠️
   * **Economic vs. Accounting Goodwill:** Accounting goodwill arises from acquisitions.
 Economic goodwill relates to a company's expected future performance.
 They are not the same.
-  * **Impairment as a Signal:** Goodwill impairments indicate that past acquisitions haven't performed as expected – the acquirer likely overpaid or synergies didn't materialize, 1441].
+  * **Impairment as a Signal:** Goodwill impairments indicate that past acquisitions haven't performed as expected – the acquirer likely overpaid or synergies didn't materialize.
   * **Comparability:** Analysts often remove goodwill from assets and impairment charges from income when calculating ratios to improve comparability between companies.

 -----